Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Synthetic X-ray emission

 This recipe yields a SSP with a single X-ray luminosity in the same energy range the XLFs have been defined in.
 As such, it will be treated as a single XRB-like point source.
-Specifically, we describe XRB emission spectra as redshift dependent, absorbed power-laws of the form

-where $K$ is the spectrum normalization at $1\,\mathrm{keV}$ and $\Gamma$ is the photon index as given in the XSPEC manual (\cite{XSPEC}).
-Absorption will be modelled after the \cite{TBABS} photo-ionization cross-sections including gas, grain and molecule components in the ISM which is expressed in eq. \eqref{eq:xrb_spec} with $w(E)$.
-The redshift dependence of the spectrum allows for consistent modelling in a cosmological context.
-The total observed luminosity of the SSP (eq. \eqref{eq:Lssp}) in a certain energy band $E\in[E_1,E_2]$ is then related to eq. \eqref{eq:xrb_spec} by:
+Specifically, we described XRB emission spectra as redshift-dependent, absorbed PLs of the form where $K$ is the spectrum normalization at $1\,\mathrm{keV}$ and $\Gamma$ is the photon index as given in the XSPEC manual (\cite{XSPEC}).
+Absorption was modeled after the \cite{TBABS} photo-ionization cross sections, and the model includes gas, grain, and molecule components in the ISM, which is expressed in Eq. \eqref{eq:xrb_spec} with $w(E)$.
+The redshift dependence of the spectrum allows for consistent modeling in a cosmological context.
+The total observed luminosity of the SSP (Eq. \eqref{eq:Lssp}) in a certain energy band $E\in[E_1,E_2]$ is then related to Eq. \eqref{eq:xrb_spec} by